oracle/centos2ol/README.md

 ## Before you switch

+**IMPORTANT:** this script is a work-in-progress and is not designed to handle all possible configurations.
+Please ensure you have a **complete backup** of the system _before_ you start this process in the event the script is unable to convert the system successfully.

 <details>
   <summary><strong>Remove all non-standard kernels</strong> i.e.  kernels that are not from either the CentOS <code>base</code> or <code>updates</code> repos.
 Click for more info.</summary>